apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 1. Clone the my altered [_"Producing a SOAP web service"_ GitHub repo](https://github.com/apdekock/gs-producing-web-service).

-2. Open the project in [IntelliJ](https://www.jetbrains.com/idea/) and run a **mvn clean install** to produce a jar file (gs-producing-web-service-0.1.0.jar) _which will act as both, the Java API being wrapped, and the SOAP service that will be exposed from the Windows Service_.
+2. Open the project in [IntelliJ](https://www.jetbrains.com/idea/) and run a **mvn clean install** to produce a jar file (gs-producing-web-service-0.1.0.jar) _which will act as both, the Java API being wrapped, and the web service that will be exposed from the Windows Service_.
 ![intelliJ_build_maven]({{ site.url }}/assets/java_net_post/maven_build_spring_sample.png "Maven clean install Spring Sample")

 3. Execute the _**run.bat**_ file to run the Spring web service which hosted at http://localhost:8080/ws [^6]